 can help you know how well you're controlling your diabetes too.

-The glycosylated hemoglobin
+The glycosylated hemoglobin test

-done during regular visits with your diabetes health care team.
+visits with your diabetes health care team.

 Hemoglobin is the substance inside red blood cells that carries oxygen to the cells